 Step 6: Generalising Skills Across Settings

-Example: When the child learns to ask for help during applied behaviour analysis therapy sessions, they are supported in using the same skill with parents, teachers, and friends.
+Example: When the child learns to ask for help during applied behaviour analysis therapy sessions, it supports them in using the same skill with parents, teachers, and friends.
 It ensures that progress is visible and leads to real-world independence.

 Step 7: Involving Parents